wendellpiez/XMLLunchbox/README.md

 Note however that depending on your Docker installation and setup, you may need to run the scripts under `sudo`.
 If you do not call your container `xmllunchbox`, note that the scripts will need to be edited.

-### Launch the container
+#### To launch the container

+The primary entry point for launching the web application is an executable script.

 ```
 > ./lunch.sh
 ```

 The file looks like this.
-Rename it and/or edit it.

 ```bash